 Figure 2: Genetically recurring surname matches for test subject Graham as revealed in the FTDNA database.
-Surnames appear at the point at which they first occur as a genetic match e.g. the first match to an individual called Graham occurs at 105/111 markers, although not all Grahams may match at that level.
+Surnames appear at the point at which they first occur as a genetic match e.g. the first match to an individual called Lyon occurs at 105/111 markers, although not all Lyons may match at that level.
 Figures in brackets represent the number of individuals with a particular surname who appear as a genetic match.
-Coloured font denotes the ethnicity associated with each surname; Scottish, Scottish or English, black font indicates multiple associated ethnicities.
-1Members of the same close family recruited for YDNA testing.'
-2Gream and Grimes in this instance are corruptions of Graham.
+Coloured font denotes the ethnicity associated with each surname; Scottish, black font indicates multiple associated ethnicities.
+1Members of the same close family recruited for YDNA testing and excluded from further analysis.
+2Paterson appears as a recurring genetic match at the 25 marker level.

-Upon commercial ancestral Y-DNA testing Mr Graham matched many other individuals called Graham who tested independently, see Figure 2.
-This indicates that the test subject is directly descended from an Graham-Adam; literally the first male ('Adam') to take that surname who lived approximately 1000 years ago when paternally inherited surnames became common.
-Although Graham is a common surname associated with Scotland and England, a Scottish paternal ancestral link is supported by the test subject's closest recurring genetic matches which includes the exclusively Scottish surnames Jardine and Irving, in addition to Scottish-associated surnames like Johnston, Armstrong, Brown and Turner, see Figure 2.
+Upon commercial ancestral Y-DNA testing Mr Graham matched other individuals called Graham who tested independently, see Figure 1 and 2.
+This would indicate that the test subject is most likely directly descended from an Graham-Adam;

+literally the first male ('Adam') to take that surname who lived approximately 1000 years ago when paternally inherited surnames became common.
+Although Graham is a common surname associated with Scotland and England, a Scottish paternal ancestral link is supported by the test subject's closest recurring genetic matches which include the exclusively Scottish surnames Paterson, Jamieson and Morison, in addition to Scottish-associated surnames like Allison/Ellison, Lyons, Wright and Johnston, see Figure 2.

 Since farmers in early census data concentrated in the area where a surname first appeared one can examine the distribution of Farmers called Graham and determine how many Scottish Graham Clans (or Families) existed.
 Early census data reveals 10 distinct clusters of Graham farmers; indicating the existence of potentially 10 unrelated Graham Clans, see Figure 3 and 4.
-Each Graham Clan was potentially founded by an unrelated Graham-Adam; one of whom the test subject is genetically related to.
-It is Mr Graham's genetic surname matches revealed by his Y-DNA test results as a snapshot of his Scottish medieval male ancestors neighbours which can be used to pinpoint where his Graham ancestors once lived, or rather which of the 10 Graham Clans he is related to.
+Each Graham Clan was potentially founded by an unrelated Graham-Adam; one of whom the test subject may be genetically related to.
+It is Mr Graham's genetic surname matches revealed by his Y-DNA test results as a snapshot of his Scottish medieval male ancestors relatives/neighbours which can be used to pinpoint where his Graham ancestors once lived, or rather which of the 10 Graham Clans he is related to.
 This is because those surnames will have arisen among a group of related males living in a very specific location, plot where those surnames occur in early census data and one should reveal an area within Scotland that is common to all.

 Figure 3: Scottish Grahams.
 By examining the distribution of farmers called Graham in early census data it reveals 10 clusters within Scotland.
-Since the test subject is descended from a Scottish Graham-Adam his paternal ancestry is connected to one of these 10 groups of Grahams.
+Since the test subject is most likely descended from a Scottish Graham-Adam his paternal ancestry is connected to one of these 10 groups of Grahams.
 Each surname has been placed on the map in the area where farmers with that surname concentrate in early census data.